-You’re probably feeling psyched about your book cover and the interior layout, but has your book been professionally edited?
+You’re feeling psyched about your book cover ideas and completing the interior layout, but has your book been professionally edited?
 (By someone who provides editing services for a living, not a friend or relative.)

 Compass Flower Press and AKA:Publishing provide editorial services of all types, from developmental editing to final proofreading.
-We know how the brain spoils a pair of eyes gets with familiarity of the words after a pass-or-two, and the fabulous (but terrible) brain’s ability to gloss over mistakes.
-But, the reader has never looked at our story before now, and those errors will jump off the page and fill their eyes with a jarring blemish — and their minds with an unforgiving judgement!
+We know how the brain spoils a pair of eyes gets with familiarity of the words after a pass or two, and the fabulous (but terrible) brain’s ability to gloss over mistakes.
+A new editor or reader offers new hope, if he or she has never looked at the story before.
+This means those errors will jump off the page and fill their eyes with a jarring blemish — and their minds with mission of correcting any errors!

 Types of book editors:

 - Developmental Editor: A development editor is a person who deals with the overall organization of a book’s manuscript, rather than incremental changes including wording or sentence structure.
 A development editor also addresses reordering entire blocks of text, which sometimes includes reordering entire chapters to provide clarity.
 The edit may also address tone and voice, the addition/subtraction of material, complexity of material and transitions between paragraphs of the book.
 This editing is often the first suggestion from an agent or publisher.

 - Content Editor: A content editor is someone who looks at content (or subject matter) of a book, in addition to its form.
 This person will often recommend substantive corrections to a manuscript, such as those affecting presentation, believability, relevance and so forth.

 - Copyeditor: CEs edit or redact copy in the manuscript submitted by the author in order to correct grammar irregularities and inconsistencies, or correcting punctuation, spelling, tense, usage and style.